GUIDANCE FOR INCOMING PHD STUDENTS

 All first year graduate students are required to attend several orientation sessions.
-The School of Graduate Studies host new student orientation normally one week prior to the start of Fall classes.
-The Department of Biology will host orientation during the same week and will cover departmental rules which may differ from the School of Graduate Studies.
+The School of Graduate Studies host new student orientation one week prior to the start of Fall classes.
+Please visit: https://case.edu/gradstudies/new-students/graduate-student-orientation/ additional information.
+The Department of Biology will host orientation sessions by program prior to the annual luncheon.
+For your information departmental rules which may differ and from the School of Graduate Studies.
 Official notification of date/times will be sent via email to matriculating students.

 GRADUATE TEACHING ASSISTANT TRAINING

 Graduate Teaching Assistant Training (GTA) is mandatory for all incoming graduate student teaching assistants (UNIV 400A/B and C).
 Domestic students must complete a core of four seminars consisting of the following: 1) Experiential Learning in a Global Classroom, 2) Global Classroom 1, 3) Global Classroom 2 and 4) Observation and Follow-up.
 These seminars enhance the effectiveness and professionalism of a teaching assistant.
 Visit orientation information at: http://students.case.edu/academic/workshops/gradta/orientation.html.